GraniLuk/graniluk.github.io/_posts/2024-12-01-code-block-preferences.md

 #### How to Make Sure That New Code Will Be Properly Formatted?

-To ensure that new code is properly formatted, set the severity of the rule to warning or error in your `.editorconfig` file:
+To ensure that new code is properly formatted, set the severity of the rule to warning or error in your `.editorconfig` file.

 ### Use Simple 'using' Statement (IDE0063)